jwerle/node-auto-loader/README.md

     └── Thing.js
 ```

-You could then load this module structure like this:
+You could then load this module structure from the index.js file like this:
 ```js
 var loader, Loader, things, thing